Being on holiday is a chance to walk out of my everyday life and have completely new experiences alongside some familiar ones.

 - Firstly, every cup of coffee I had in Rome was excellent.

 - Secondly for a country in financial crisis, I noticed receipts for purchases rarely had the name of the company selling, the date of purchase, or the nature of the item.
 This must give auditors and anyone attempting to stock take or make a statement of accounts, a nightmare.

 - Thirdly, judgments based on first impressions are rarely accurate.
-Former colleague and now friend Shahla Motadel of www.womentouritaly.com led me into many of the most intriguing cafes of Rome. in these I discovered the most unprepossessing looking cafés often held special experiences; an unusual way of presenting coffee, warm friendly hosts, a special history or interior, or the freshest pastries you might ever have the privilege of eating.
+Former colleague and now friend, Shahla Motadel, led me into many of the most intriguing cafes of Rome.
+In these I discovered the most unprepossessing looking cafés often held special experiences; an unusual way of presenting coffee, warm friendly hosts, a special history or interior, or the freshest pastries you might ever have the privilege of eating.

 - Fourthly, the architecture and layout of streets in Rome assists people to interact socially with one another with friendliness and ease.
-The spacious piazzas seemed to encourage people to traverse and gather, the narrow winding lanes required cars and people to co-operate, morning coffee while standing in a local bar facilitates community interactions, and the trees and gardens are integral to the buildings and people using these spaces.
+The spacious piazzas seemed to encourage people to traverse and gather.
+The narrow winding lanes required cars and people to co-operate.
+Morning coffee while standing in a local bar makes community interactions easy, and the trees and gardens are integral to the buildings and people using these spaces.

 What memories have I bought back?